$C$-self-adjoint contractive extensions of $C$-symmetric non-densely defined contractions: Introduction

 If $B$ is densely defined, then \eqref{kvit23aa} is equivalent to $B\subseteq CB^*C$.
 If $B= CB^*C$, then the operator $B$ is called $C$-self-adjoint.
 These notions were introduced by Glazman \cite{Glazman3}.

 The present paper deals with norm preserving $C$-self-adjoint extensions of non-densely defined bounded $C$-symmetric operators.

-The study of norm preserving extensions of linear operators and their interplay with other problems has a long history in operator theory, see e.g. \cite{ArlTsek1986,Arl1999,AG1982,DKW,FoFra1984,Kr, Parrot, Phillips1959, Schmudgen, ShYa, SF}.
+The study of norm preserving extensions of linear operators and their interplay with other problems has a long history in operator theory, see e.g. \cite{ArlTsek1986,Arl1999,AG1982,DKW,FoFra1984, Kr, Parrot, Phillips1959, Schmudgen, ShYa, SF}.
 A sample is von Neumann's theory of the Cayley transform which connects self-adjoint extensions of a symmetric operator with unitary extensions of a non-densely defined isometric operator \cite{AG, Schmudgen}.
 The Cayley transform reduces also the problem of maximal dissipative (accretive) extensions of a dissipative (accretive) operator to contractive extensions of a non-densely defined contraction.

 The starting point and first motivation for this paper was the following result which was announced by I.M.
-Glazman in \cite{Glazman1}: \begin{theorem} \textit{Each $C$-symmetric ($J$-symmetric in Glazman's terminology) dissipative operator with dense domain admits a $C$-self-adjoint maximal dissipative extension}. \end{theorem}

-According to our knowledge, a proof of this theorem never appeared.
+Glazman in \cite{Glazman1}: \begin{theorem} \textit{Each $C$-symmetric ($J$-symmetric in Glazman's terminology) dissipative operator with dense domain admits a $C$-self-adjoint maximal dissipative extension}. \end{theorem} According to our knowledge, a proof of this theorem never appeared.
 In \cite{Glazman1} it is argued as follows: Suppose that $T$ is a closed densely defined dissipative operator and let $V=(T-iI)(T+iI)^{-1}$ be its Cayley transform.
 Then $V$ is a contraction defined on the subspace $\cH_V:=\ran (T+i I)$.
 If $T$ is $C$-symmetric, then $V$ is $C$-symmetric as well.
 Further, it is noted in \cite{Glazman1} that a modification of Krein's approach in \cite{Kr} gives the existence of contractive $C$-self-adjoint extension $\wt V$ of $V$.
 Having $\wt V$ the inverse Cayley transform $\wt T=i(I+\wt V)(I-\wt V)^{-1}$, $\dom \wt T=\ran(I-\wt V),$ yields a $C$-self-adjoint maximal dissipative extension of $T$.

 A proof of the existence of such an extension $\wt V$ was missing.
-In Theorem \ref{kvit20ab} of this paper we prove the existence of $C$-self-adjoint contractive extensions of non-densely defined $C$-symmetric contractions.
+In Theorem \ref{abe17a} of this paper we prove the existence of $C$-self-adjoint contractive extensions of non-densely defined $C$-symmetric contractions.
 In particular, combined with the reasoning of the preceding paragraph, this completes the proof of Glazman's Theorem \ref{th1}.

 Let us sketch the main results of this paper.
 In Theorem \ref{kvit20ab} we describe all $C$-self-adjoint bounded extensions of a non-densely defined $C$-symmetric bounded operator.
 A description of these extensions has been already established in \cite[Theorem 1]{Raikh1975}.
 Our Theorem \ref{kvit20ab} gives a new form of such extensions.